gperdrizet/docker-images/README.md

 - **GPU images:** Docker with NVIDIA GPU support and host driver >= 570.x (required for CUDA 12.8)
 - **CPU images:** Docker

 > **CUDA version note:** GPU images use CUDA 12.8, supporting Pascal (GTX 10xx) through Blackwell (RTX 50xx/B100/B200).
 CUDA 12.x is the last series to support Pascal; [CUDA 13.0 removed Pascal, Maxwell, and Volta support entirely](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html).
-CUDA 12.8 requires host driver >= 570.x on Linux.

 ## 2. Devcontainer repositories

-This is part of a multi-repo project.
-The devcontainer repositories consume the images built here and provide ready-to-use VS Code Dev Container configurations for students.
+The devcontainer repositories consume the images built here and provide the rest of the configuration needed to create a basic repository for data science, deeplearning or LLM development projects.
+Students click 'Use this template' on GitHub, clone the resulting repository and then start the container with VS Code's `Open folder in container` command.
+It's also possible to use the CPU only images in GitHub Codespaces.

 | Repository | Images used | Description |
 |------------|-------------|-------------|